pmansour/interview-guidance/structured-interview-format.md

 ## Overview
 ### Background
-As an interviewee, I've found the following structured format helpful when tackling technical interviews at large tech companies.
+I've interviewed at dozens of companies over my career.
+As an interviewee, I've found that practicing the following structured format helps me succeed more consistently at tackling technical interviews at large tech companies.
 I've also shared this with many others who have found it useful as well.

+I've also interviewed over 50 candidates in my professional career, mostly at Google but with some at Microsoft and a startup.
 As an interviewer, I'm often looking for a positive *signal* that a candidate has certain qualities, such as strong communication skills, problem solving, programming, and testing.
-Even if somebody has those qualities, it doesn't do them much good if they can't show this during the interview.
 I've found that candidates who approach interviews using a structured format have a much easier way showing positive signals than those who don't.

 ### Setting
 This process is tailored for 45-minute tech interviews where most of the interview time is spent on one design or programming problem, potentially with follow-ups.
 You may need to use a shorter version of this process (or omit certain parts) if your interview is shorter, or if you're expecting several short, unrelated questions.

+### Goals
+The goal of a technical interview is to convince your interviewer that you have certain qualities they're looking for.
+The goal is *not* simply to show that you can find an optimal solution to some esoteric problem.
+The biggest artefact of your interview is the impression that your interviewer has about your communication, problem-solving approach and ability to write code.
+Even if you have those qualities, they won't do much good if you can't show them during the interview, so it pays to invest in a good process that showcases these skills and gives you the best chance at success.

 ## Process
 Once you're given an initial problem statement, the process is as follows: